Updated Oct. 7, 2021

-COVID-19 is the disease caused by the 2019 novel (new) coronavirus.
+COVID-19 is the disease caused by the virus SARS-CoV-2.
 COVID-19 is short for Coronavirus Disease 2019.
-The scientific name for the virus is SARS-CoV-2.
 SARS-CoV-2 is a betacoronavirus, like MERS-CoV and SARS-CoV.

 Symptoms